AriFordsham/GHCWiki/building/running-tests/performance-tests.md

 $ firefox ./PerformanceChart.html
 ```

 This will show results of you're *local* runs of performance tests (see [above](#performance-metrics-are-logged)).
 You can also view results from CI using the `--ci` option.
 Make sure to [fetch CI results](#ci-performance-metrics) first.
-There are a lot of results, so you'll likely wan to filter for a specific test/environment e.g.:
+There are a lot of results, so you'll likely want to filter for a specific test/environment e.g.:

 ![Screenshot_from_2019-05-29_11-45-34](uploads/3a2783b354df3cdea54bf2c0c1575aff/Screenshot_from_2019-05-29_11-45-34.png)
 [PerformanceChart.html](uploads/a385555a89124fa049310f3d812febf7/PerformanceChart.html)